watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

 The process you have just undertaken was adding a camera into your Intu instance on your Mac, by extending the self-sdk.
 The challenge is to now add a camera instance for the Raspberry Pi.
 (Hint: do workshop 5 first and think how you can alter the process and think how how could get the code for the camera on the Raspberry Pi instead of the LED gesture.

+**Pro Tips:**

+1. In your Terminal/PuTTY window, SSH into your Raspberry Pi, and run: `sudo modprobe bcm2835-v4l2` to ensure that the PiCam data is passed through.

+2. Enable the camera on your Raspberry Pi.
+	1. Open the raspi-config tool from your SSH session to the Raspberry Pi by running: `sudo raspi-config`.
+	2. Select `Enable camera` and hit **Enter**.
+	3. Then go to **Finish** and you'll be prompted to reboot.

 ## After DevCon ends

 Your instance of Intu is preconfigured with the following Watson services: Conversation, Natural Language Classifier, Speech to Text, and Text to Speech.
 The preconfiguration is enabled for 30 days.
 If you want to test Intu after 30 days, you must create your own instances of these services and configure Intu to use them.

 ### 1. Creating instances of Watson services

 To use Intu, you need operational instances of the following services in Bluemix: Conversation, Natural Language Classifier, Speech to Text, and Text to Speech.

 **Pro tip:** As you complete this task, you'll receive credentials for each service instance, and you'll need these credentials later.
 Open a new file in your favourite text editor and create a section for each service so that you can temporarily store its credentials.

 1. On the Bluemix dashboard, click **Catalog** in the top right navigation bar.

 2. In the All Categories menu on the left, under Services, click on **Watson**.

 3. Create an instance of the Conversation service.
   1. Click the **Conversation** tile.
   2. Keep all the default values, and click **Create**.